 - Don’t take advice from a selling agent.

-Buying an investment is a long-term decision.
+Buying an investment property is a long-term decision.
 Consequently, find out more about an area, before buying.
 Visit the areas you’re interested in and review them critically.
-Look at the amenities, public transport and get a feel of the area.
+Look at the amenities, public transport and get a feel for the area.

 - Ask locals what they like and dislike about the area.